If you have a local storefront or service-area, or your business is geographically-based in some way, then you should be investing in Local SEO.

 Did You Know?

-Google web searches containing the expression “near me” have doubled since this time last year.
-(According to Google Trends data from December 2015)
+Google web searches containing the expression "near me" have doubled since March 2017.
+(According to Google Trends data from March 2019)

 Get Listed on Google My Business

 As you can see in the image, the 3-Pack only shows businesses that are listed with Google My Business, so before doing anything else, make sure your business is registered and you have claimed a custom URL.
 If your business is already listed with Google, make sure you have claimed the listing.